 Clearly, the world is split over tears.
-Both views are “valid”, no doubt, and there are plenty of arguments to cushion each of them.
-Hence, it would be foolish and anserine to take sides and decide which of the two is “more precise” and “logical”.
+Both views are valid, no doubt, and there are plenty of arguments to cushion each of them.
+Hence, it would be foolish to take sides and decide which of the two is “more precise” and “logical”.
 For the moment, we can all agree that the value of this salt-water solution depends on situations.

 For example, its acceptability in public is utmost only in utter grief or extreme happiness.
 Any exception to this makes tears attract dyslogistic adjectives such as “ridiculous”, “sissy”, “silly”, “effeminate” and the worst of them all and most casual one is “woman-like”.

-Inveterate lamenters don’t care; they give a damn about the dam between the tears and the world outside.
+Inveterate lamenters who cry all the time don’t care; they give a damn about the dam between the tears and the world outside.
 Just about any loss — real or imaginative — makes them breach the barrier at any hour of the day, in any situation of life, for anything whatsoever.
 No holds barred.
 We all know these patients of ocular diarrhoea and find it strenuous to value them or their grief exhibited by tears.